BryanGaray99/University-Management-System-Console-App/README.md

 ## Final note

-Special thanks to Globant and to the instructors of the Bootcamp: Joel, Jazmin and Felipe for the support, the knowledge shared and the good vibes during the course :sparkles:.
+Special thanks to the instructors of the Bootcamp: Joel, Jazmin and Felipe for the support, the knowledge shared and the good vibes during the course :sparkles:.